A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 Since we read most of the information from the data file, we don't need to repeat all the commands from the \lmpcmd{System definition} and \lmpcmd{Settings} categories.
 The exception is the \lmpcmd{pair\_style} command, which now must come \emph{before} the simulation box is defined, meaning before the \lmpcmd{read\_data} command.
 Add the following lines to \flecmd{improved.md.lmp}:

 By visualizing the system (see Fig.~\ref{fig:improved-min}), you may have noticed that some atoms left their original region during minimization.
-To start the simulation from a clean slate, with only atoms of type 2 inside the cylinder and atoms of type 1 outside the cylinder, let us delete the misplaced atoms by adding the following commands to \flecmd{improved.md.lmp}:
+To start the simulation from a clean slate, with only atoms of type 2 inside the cylinder and atoms of type 1 outside the cylinder, let us delete the misplaced atoms by adding the following commands to the \lmpcmd{System definition} section of the \flecmd{improved.md.lmp}:

 The first two \lmpcmd{region} commands recreate the previously defined regions, which is necessary since regions are not saved by the \lmpcmd{write\_data} command.
 The first two \lmpcmd{group} commands create groups containing all the atoms of type 1 and all the atoms of type 2, respectively.
 The next two \lmpcmd{group} commands create atom groups based on their positions at the beginning of the simulation, i.e.,~when the commands are being read by LAMMPS.
 The last two \lmpcmd{group} commands create atom groups based on the intersection between the previously defined groups.
 Finally, the two \lmpcmd{delete\_atoms} commands delete the atoms of type 1 located inside the cylinder and the atoms of type 2 located outside the cylinder, respectively.